Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ### Generic bot cloaks

 If you run a bot on the network, you should also get the bot cloaked.
-While you can simply obtain a self-service user cloak for the bot, it is strongly recommended to get a proper bot cloak by
+While you can simply obtain a self-service user cloak for the bot, it is encouraged to get a proper bot cloak by
 [contacting staff](/guides/faq#how-to-find-libera-chat-staff).
 These look like `user/<your username>/bot/<bot's username>` and help others to find you if something goes wrong with the bot.